wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/data-model-serialization/README.md

 Serializers can be obtained via an instance of SerializerFactory and deserializers can be obtained via an instance of DeserializerFactory.
 You are not allowed to construct these serializers and deserializers directly yourself or to have any kind of knowledge of them (ie type hinting).
-These objects are internal to this serialization and might change name or structure at any time.
+These objects are internal to this component and might change name or structure at any time.
 All you are allowed to know when calling $serializerFactory->newEntitySerializer() is that you get back an instance of Serializers\Serializer.